 Does it make any sense for the people to face God, and the celebrant to turn his back to God during prayer?
 He cannot lead prayer when facing the people; he becomes a focal point for prayer; the people are facing him!

-One can see how dangerous this practice of having the celebrant face the people by observing the excesses that have occurred in the sectarian churches (Full disclosure, please see the note at the end of this essay).
+One can see how dangerous this practice of having the celebrant face the people by observing the excesses that have occurred in the sectarian churches.
 Just driving down the road and looking at billboards shows that the “mega churches” do not share our “mind”.
 Their billboards feature prominently the picture of the pastor, usually with his pretty wife and 2 pretty children, a boy and a girl, all smiling beatifically at the masses, or perhaps some other “beautiful person” gushing about how they have finally found a church they can believe in.
 So much of, (what shall we call it? “mainstream” or “sectarian” or “Protestant”) worship has become about personality.
 At look at the “mega” and even small country churches shows a wholly different way of worship than the ancient Jewish/Orthodox way.
 The “altar’ area is a stage, flanked with large TV screens, which show flattering close-ups of the pastor as he preaches, or the music minister as he performs.

 This way of “worship” is really a form of entertainment.
 What can it teach the people?
 And what are all these ministers doing smiling so much at their audience, as if they are entertainers or salesmen?
 This type of worship is without significant substance, and often is directed to a passive audience, rooted in their theater chairs.
 Ironically, some of these churches which consider themselves to be “Apostolic” do not realize that their way of worship is far removed from that of the Apostles!
 And don’t even get me started about the theological content of the songs being sung today!
 As the music minister smiles and performs, a stream of pablum, to catchy melodies, with drum rolls and guitar riffs, is being fed to the seated masses (to be fair, not all “Protestant” worship is like this, (some is quite sober and dignified) but the TV stuff is very common in many local churches.)